 Recently, one of our clients asked us about how to best use keywords in page headings and subheadings.
 They were worried that they weren’t using enough keywords in their headings, but at the same time, they knew that “keyword stuffing” in headings could backfire.
-Just like Goldilocks, they needed to find a balance that was juuuuuust right.
+Just like Goldilocks, they needed to find a balance that was just right.

 If it doesn’t make sense to include a keyword in your H1 tag, or if the keyword sounds awkward, you should reconsider.
-Keep in mind that anyone who visits that page (from organic or not) will see the title, so you’ll want it to read naturally and as if a human wrote it- which hopefully, they did!
+Keep in mind that anyone who visits that page will see the title.
+You’ll want it to read naturally, and as if a human wrote it- which hopefully, they did!

 Variety is the spice of life, and keywords too.
 The keyword you use in your H1 tag should be slightly different than the keyword you’re aiming for in the title tag and/or URL.

 Once again, “users first” should be your motto.
 Write your content so that your H1 emphasizes a persuasive, user-friendly message, instead of keyword-stuffed headline that’s too many characters to be easily scanned.